 Aggregate shall comply with the requirements of IS: 383.
-As far as possible preference shall be given to suitable with regard to strength, durability of concrete and freedom from harmful effects may be used for plain concrete members, but such aggregate should not contain more than 0.5 percent of sulphates as SO3 and should not adsorb more than than 10 percent of their own mass of water.
+As far as possible preference shall be given to natural aggregates.

+1.38.1 Other types of aggregate such as slag and crushed over burnt brick or tile, which may be fond suitable with regard to strength, durability of concrete and freedom from harmful effects may be used for plain concrete members, but such aggregate should not contain more than 0.5 percent of sulphates as SO3 and should not adsorb more than 10 percent of their own mass of water.